HESA subscription - how we calculate our statutory fee

 Statutory services and non-statutory/optional services

 Separate subscription models apply to statutory and non-statutory/optional activities.
 The subscription rates for statutory activities cover only the costs of providing statutory services.
 Non-statutory activities are subject to VAT, but statutory activities are not.

-See HESA Subscription for details.
+See HESA Subscription Model for details.

-Graduate Outcomes will also be invoiced bi-annually on the same February to January schedule.
-See Graduate Outcomes Subscription.
+Graduate Outcomes will also be invoiced twice a year on the same February to January schedule.

 The total subscription will include the statutory fee plus any optional services.
-Services that are included in the statutory fee vary between nations - see Subscription information for detail.
+Services that are included in the statutory fee vary between nations - see Subscription model information for detail.